 If doctors suspect myocarditis, your child will be admitted to the hospital, in most cases to an intensive care unit.

-Overall, approximately half of patients with myocarditis have a complete recovery.
+Overall, many patients with myocarditis have a complete recovery.
 Other patients will continue to have problems.
 Some will experience chronic myocarditis; this means mild inflammation persists, damage to the heart continues over a long period, and heart function may be adversely affected at some point.
 Other patients have decreased heart function caused by the aftermath of the myocarditis; this means the scarring and damage to the cells of the heart muscle from the original inflammation cause problems with heart function even though the inflammation and cell damage have stopped.

 If your child is diagnosed with myocarditis, he will require continuing care from a pediatric cardiologist.